ttscoff/doing/README.md

 To export the default configurations for customization, use `doing templates --type=[HAML|CSS]`.
 This will output to STDOUT where you can pipe it to a file, e.g. `doing templates --type=HAML > my_template.haml`.
 You can modify the markup, the CSS, or both.

 Once you have either or both of the template files, edit `.doingrc` and look for the `html_template:` section.
 There are two subvalues, `haml:` and `css:`.
 Add the path to the templates you want to use.
 A tilde may be substituted for your home directory, e.g. `css: ~/styles/doing.css`.

+### Autotagging

+Keywords in your entries can trigger automatic tagging, just to make life easier.
+There are three tools available: default tags, whitelisting, and synonym tagging.

+Default tags are tags that are applied to every entry.
+You probably don't want to add these in the root configuration, but using a local `.doingrc` in a project directory that defines default tags for that project allows anything added from that directory to be tagged automatically.
+A local `.doingrc` in my Marked development directory might contain:

+    ---
+    default_tags: [marked,coding]

+And anything I enter while in the directory gets tagged with _@marked_ and _@coding_.

+A whitelist is a list of words that should be converted directly into _@tags_.
+If my whitelist contains "design" and I type `doing now working on site design`, that's automatically converted to "working on site @design."

+Synonyms allow you to define keywords that will trigger their parent tag.
+If I have a tag called _@design_, I can add "typography" as a synonym.
+Then entering `doing now working on site typography` will become "working on site typography @design."

+White lists and synonyms are defined like this:

+    autotag:
+      synonyms:
+        design:
+        - typography
+        - layout
+        brainstorming
+        - thinking
+        - idea
+      whitelist:
+      - brainstorming
+      - coding

+Note that you can include a tag with synonyms in the whitelist as well to tag it directly when used.

 ## Usage